The Church of England: Britain's State Church

 The Conservative leader was supported by another Conservative MP, Garry Street of Christians in Parliament.
 Streeter declared “It isn't really broke, so don't try and fix it”.

-The Church of England, also known as the Anglican Church, is recognised as the state church of the United Kingdom.
+Although only about 15 per cent of the population of the United Kingdom are followers of the Church of England, also known as the Anglican Church, it has the status of state church.
 It is the “established” church and is allowed to appoint 26 legislators to seats in the House of Lords.

 The Church of Scotland is the national church of Scotland but it is not a state church and cannot appoint legislators either to the UK or Scottish parliaments.